TorahBibleCodes/TorahBibleCodes_Sphinx/docs/source/usage.rst

 ``ELSO`` Object - Equidistant Letter Sequence (ELS) Object:

-For each ELS Search Term that is inputted by the user, an instance of the Custom Class of Equidistant Letter Sequence (ELS) Object (``ELSO``) is created to bind and contain critical information for that ELS Search Term, e.g. Lists of Lists of Index Matches for each letter of each ELS Search Term.
+For each ELS Search Term that is inputted by the user, an instance of the Custom Class of Equidistant Letter Sequence (ELS) Object (``ELSO``) is created to bind and contain critical information for that ELS Search Term, e.g. Letters (i.e. Gematria Number Values) for that ELS Search Term, the length *k* of that ELS Search Term, Maximum Possible Skip Distance (defined by Haralick [CITE CITATION]), Lists of Lists of Index Matches for each letter of each ELS Search Term.

 Each Equidistant Letter Sequence (ELS) Object (``ELSO``) is stored in a Python Dictionary of Equidistant Letter Sequence (ELS) Objects ``DELSO`` with 1-Based Dictionary Key-Positions.